What is a Will?

 Who can draw up my Will?

 For peace of mind, it is crucial that whoever draws up your Will, knows what they’re doing and takes their time to understand you and your circumstances.
 Solicitors can be very costly and you usually have to go to them for a fixed time appointment.
 You can buy DIY Wills but you can’t guarantee that it will do what you want it to do, particularly if you have complex family arrangements or are trying to protect your finances.
-Members of the Institute of Professional Willwriters (IPW) such as Sally Helm at Valley Willwriting, are ideally qualified to draft high quality Wills.
-IPW members have to pass formal examinations, undertake annual CPD, operate under a Code of Practice, have full professional indemnity insurance and are committed to providing the best service, at a reasonable cost, with details of fees stated at the outset.
+Members of the Institute of Professional Willwriters (IPW).
+As an IPW member, I’ve had to pass formal examinations, undertake annual CPD, operate under a Code of Practice and have full professional indemnity insurance.

 The only way to ensure your wishes are carried out after your death is to have a valid Will.
 It ensures the right things go to the right people, you decide who looks after your young children and you choose who sorts out your affairs after you’ve died.
 It can also help avoid family squabbles at a very emotional time.
 In some circumstances, it can help reduce the amount of inheritance tax you might have to pay.
 Crucially, a Will guarantees that your estate (property, possessions and money) are distributed a lot more quickly and easily than without.